chippmann/jvm_codereload/README.md

 ## project structure:
 - `application`: the dummy application which uses reloaded code
 - `classloader`: custom classloader impls which enable code reloading
-- `library`: library conaining a base class from which reloaded code extends
+- `library`: library containing a base class from which reloaded code extends
 - `reloading`: the code which gets reloaded by `application` through `classloader` and implements the base class from `library`